pingcap/docs/how-to/secure/enable-tls-clients.md

 It is recommended to use the encrypted connection to ensure data security because non-encrypted connection might lead to information leak.

 The TiDB server supports the encrypted connection based on the TLS (Transport Layer Security).
 The protocol is consistent with MySQL encrypted connections and is directly supported by existing MySQL clients such as MySQL operation tools and MySQL drivers.
 TLS is sometimes referred to as SSL (Secure Sockets Layer).
 Because the SSL protocol has [known security vulnerabilities](https://en.wikipedia.org/wiki/Transport_Layer_Security), TiDB does not support it.
-TiDB supports the following versions: TLS 1.0, TLS 1.1, and TLS 1.2.
+TiDB supports the following versions: TLS 1.0, TLS 1.1, and TLS 1.2, TLS 1.3.

 After using an encrypted connection, the connection has the following security properties: